Boy in viral hug photo missing after family SUV plunges off cliff

 Devonte Hart first grabbed attention in the "hug felt 'round the world."

-But now, police in Northern California say Devonte and his family are at the center of a mysterious tragedy and they need the public's help.
+But now, police in Northern California say Devonte and his family are at the center of a mysterious crash, and they need the public's help.

 Devonte, 15, and two of his sisters remained missing Thursday — three days after the SUV they were riding in with their parents and three other siblings plunged off a cliff on Highway 1 in Mendocino County, police said.

-A passerby reported the 2003 GMC SUV was upside down off an embankment.
+A passer-by reported seeing the 2003 GMC SUV upside down off an embankment.
 Police said the car fell about 100 feet, landing on the rugged shoreline along the Pacific Ocean.

-The Mendocino County Sheriff's Office has retrieved the bodies of parents Jennifer and Sarah Hart, both 38, as well as children Markis, 19, Jeremiah, 14, and Abigail, 14.
+The Mendocino County Sheriff's Office has retrieved the bodies of Devonte's parents, Jennifer and Sarah Hart, both 38, as well as his siblings Markis, 19, Jeremiah, 14, and Abigail, 14.

 Devonte and two other sisters — Hannah, 16, and Sierra, 12 — have not been located, but were believed to have been inside the SUV.

-A specialized team of accident investigators was trying to figure out why the car flew off a dirt turnout in a part of the cliffside where many tourists stop for photos, Mendocino County Sheriff Tom Allman said Wednesday.
+A special team of accident investigators is trying to figure out why the car flew off a dirt turnout in a part of the cliffside where many tourists stop for photos, Sheriff Tom Allman said Wednesday.

 "We have no evidence and no reason to believe that this was an intentional act," he said.
 But he noted that the scene was confusing because "there were no skid marks, there were no brake marks" at the turnout.